sdiehl28/baseball-analytics/README.md

 The field names have been changed as little as possible to remain familiar and yet meet Pandas and SQL naming conventions.

 The field names in Lahman are changed from CamelCase to snake_case.
 The field names created by the Retrosheet parsers are changed from upper case to lower case.
-Invalid identifiers, such as 2B and 3B are changed to b_2B and b_3B (for batter hitting a double or triple).
+Invalid identifiers, such as 2B and 3B are changed to b_2b and b_3b (for a batter hitting a double or triple) or p_2b and p_3b (for a pitcher allowing a double or triple).

-Lahman and Retrosheet respectively use:
+Lahman and Retrosheet use respectively:

-* gidp and gdp: for ground into double play
+* for ground into double play: gidp and gdp
-* hbp and hp: for hit by pitch
+* for hit by pitch: hbp and hp

-The Retrosheet field names will be changed to match the Lahman field names (gidp and hbp).
+The Retrosheet field names will be changed to match the Lahman field names, namely gidp and hbp.

 ### Data Wrangling

 Custom parsing of dates and times will be performed.
 Data will be restructured.
 Values that represent null will be converted to Pandas null (np.nan).
 And more.

 Data will be cleaned so that "primary keys" are unique.
-Extremely few records require modification, but as most data processing relies on having a set of fields which uniquely identify a record, this cleaning is required.
+Extremely few records require this type of modification, but as most data processing relies on having a set of fields which uniquely identify a record, this cleaning is required.

 Pandas datatypes will be optimized to save space and more accurately describe the attribute.
 For example, the number of hits in a game is always between 0 and 255, so a uint8 can be used rather than an int64.
 Likewise, for integer fields with missing values, the new Pandas Int64 (and similar) can be used instead of requiring a float datatype.